Policy

 When something goes wrong and you file a claim, the carrier reads your policy line-by-line to determine whether the loss is covered.
 This is why phrases in the exclusions section like "earth movement" or "flood" matter enormously — those words are why people whose homes flood without flood insurance get denied.

 Geneva will explain your policy in plain English when you bind it and again at every renewal.
-If your policy ever changes (carrier updates terms, you add a driver, you remodel your house), you'll receive an endorsement formally amending it.
+If your policy ever changes (carrier updates terms, you add a driver, you remodel your house), you'll receive an endorsement formally amending it — and we'll review the change with you so you understand exactly what shifted.

 Related Geneva services:Home Insurance·Auto Insurance